 I have tried some of the best split-screen apps for mac and they have made my workflow a lot more efficient and productive.
 These are the best split-screen apps for mac right now.

-The best split screen apps for Mac is Magnet.
-Users can really benefit from this app as it helps enhances the split screen function and it gives the user complete control over the placement and size of the screens.
+The best split screen app for Mac is Magnet.
+Users can really benefit from this app as it helps enhance the split screen function and it gives the user complete control over the placement and size of the screens.
 It is also extremely affordable at $0.99.